JonDotsoy/artur/src/event-source/README.md

 #### Constructor

-Creates a new `SentEventRequest` instance.
+Creates a new `EventSourceRequest` instance.

 **Parameters:**